Triangle IP

 The better draft from the more experienced attorney will typically have less difficulty gaining allowance at the patent office.

 That initial savings from a less experienced attorney will cost you as the patent application is excessively churned at the patent office.
-Alternatively, the flaws in your patent drafting could make assertion difficult or impossible such that the strategy may result in a worthless patent.
+Alternatively, the flaws in your patent drafting could make assertion difficult or impossible, such that the strategy may result in a worthless patent.

-Billing rate is a factor but total drafting costs, minimizing churn, and an enforceable patent are equally important in making a decision.
+Billing rate is a factor, but total drafting costs, minimizing churn, and an enforceable patent are equally important in making a decision.

 Hiring a better patent attorney, while expensive hourly, is in your best interests and should be seen as an investment in your IP assets.

 Similarly, don’t just hire a patent attorney who picks up your phone when you call a law firm.
-Usually, these are the least busy ones and may not be a right fit as your patent counsel.
+Usually, these are the least busy ones and may not be the right fit as your patent counsel.

 Tip: Another way to find the best patent attorney in your field of invention is to look for people who are most active in the tech scene.
 Experienced and respectable attorneys often write papers, publish articles, conduct seminars, and speak at important events.